Lilyxyc/CS110-Project3/Paul_Maynard_Report.md

 Blob detection/building
 ---

-Blobs are detected by looping through the image, accessing each pixel sequentially. for each pixel, a `Blob` object is created, and a recursive blob-finding function is called. *Note: inefficient to create `Blob` and call function for each pixel?*
+Blobs are detected by the `BlobFinder` class looping through the image, accessing each pixel sequentially. for each pixel, a `Blob` object is created, and a recursive blob-finding function
+`_findBlob` is called.
+Once all blobs are found and stored, the function `getBeads` can be called to return a list of all blobs above a certain mass threshold.

+*Note: inefficient to create `Blob` and call function for each pixel?*

 ### `_findBlob` function